PatriciaCaa/Origin_Duplication_and_diversification_of_Opsins_in_Vertebrates/README.md

 By studying opsins, we gain insights into the molecular evolution that allows species to adapt to different light environments and visual requirements.

 The study examines opsin gene duplications and losses, and their impact on gene expression patterns across vertebrate lineages.
-We utilised a combination of bioinformatics tools, including phylogenomic analyses and single-cell RNA sequencing to reconstruct the evolutionary history of opsins.
+We used bioinformatics tools, including phylogenomic analyses and single-cell RNA sequencing to reconstruct the evolutionary history of opsins.
-The analysis includes data from 364 vertebrate species and over 500 known opsin sequences, covering a wide taxonomic range.
+The analysis includes data from 364 vertebrate species and over 500 known opsin sequences, covering a broad taxonomic range.

 Our methodology integrates multiple approaches: